 3. Insurance policy:

 Money received from a life insurance policy at the time of maturity or receiving the claim amount.
 The amount of premium is deductible from the taxable income.
-For insurance policies issued before 1st April 2012, premium up to 20% of the amount insured is deductible & for insurance policies issued after 1st April 2012, premium up to 10% of sum-insured is deductible.
+For insurance policies issued before 1st April 2012, the premium up to 20% of the amount insured is deductible & for insurance policies issued after 1st April 2012, the premium up to 10% of the sum insured is deductible.

 4. Education scholarship: